m-n/much-todo/README.md

 A todo list for the cl repl.

-Warning: alpha quality.
-There may still be some situations where this deletes your todo file without warning.

-This package creates and manages a simple todo list, transparently backed by a file, designed for use at the slime repl.
+This package creates and manages simple todo lists backed by files, designed for use at the slime repl.
 It is tested in SBCL but purports to be written in portable Common Lisp.

 Example
 -------

+_Display_ the current todo

     ; SLIME 2013-03-12
     ;(in-package much-todo)